jigx-com/react-native-context-menu-view/README.md

 ###### `onPress`

 Optional.
 When the popup is opened and the user picks an option.
 Called with `{ nativeEvent: { index, name } }`.
+Will return "preview" if the preview view was touched.

 ###### `onCancel`